raok404/COP3530-Project-2/README.md

 # Ratatouille - COP3530 Project 2

+# Problem
+- Cooking is a part of daily life.
+Sometimes, it can be challenging to know what to cook.
+In order to help users discover recipes that use foods they already have, we created Ratatouille.

+## Implementation
+- We created a red-black tree and splay tree.
+The trees use ingredients as keys (so you can search "rice" to find recipes that use rice).
+They store a list of all the recipes that use that ingredient.

 ## How to run the code
 ### Git lfs
 Due to the large size of the dataset, you will need git lfs to pull it from the GitHub.